aroldobossoni/selfhost/modules/infisical/README.md

 Module to deploy Infisical secrets management stack using Docker containers.

+**Note:** This module inherits the Docker provider from the root configuration.
+Configure the Docker provider in your root `providers.tf`.

 ## Memory Limits

 Optimized for minimal resource usage (~1GB total):